-Under the terms of the Population Council License Agreement, we paid the Population Council a milestone payment of \$20 million within 30 days following approval by the FDA of the NDA for ANNOVERATM and will be required to pay the Population Council an additional \$20 million within 30 days following the release of the first commercial batch of ANNOVERATM.
-The Population Council is also eligible to receive milestone payments and royalties from commercial sales of ANNOVERATM, as detailed below.
+Under the terms of the Population Council License Agreement, we paid the Population Council a milestone payment of \$20,000,000 within 30 days following approval by the FDA of the NDA for ANNOVERA.
+The first commercial batch of ANNOVERA was released during the third quarter of 2019 and we paid the Population Council \$20,000,000 as a result of the commercial batch release.
+The Population Council is eligible to receive additional milestone payments and royalties from commercial sales of ANNOVERA, as detailed below.

-We assumed responsibility for marketing expenses related to the commercialization of ANNOVERATM.
+We assumed responsibility for marketing expenses related to the commercialization of ANNOVERA.

-We are required to pay the Population Council milestone payments of \$40 million upon cumulative net sales of ANNOVERATM in the U.S. by us and our affiliates and permitted sublicensees of each of \$200.0 million, \$400.0 million and \$1.0 billion.
+We are required to pay the Population Council milestone payments of \$40 million upon cumulative net sales of ANNOVERA in the U.S. by us and our affiliates and permitted sublicensees of each of \$200.0 million, \$400.0 million and \$1.0 billion.

-In addition, we are required to pay the Population Council, on a quarterly basis, step-based royalty payments based on annual net sales of ANNOVERATM in the U.S. by us and our affiliates and permitted sublicensees as follows:
+In addition, we are required to pay the Population Council, on a quarterly basis, step-based royalty payments based on annual net sales of ANNOVERA in the U.S. by us and our affiliates and permitted sublicensees as follows: